ray2501/rivet-fcgi/README.md

 # Overview

-[FastCGI](https://fastcgi-archives.github.io/) a binary protocol for interfacing interactive programs with a web server.
+[FastCGI](https://fastcgi-archives.github.io/) is a binary protocol for interfacing interactive programs with a web server.
 It is a language-independent protocol based on CGI.
 If you want to write FastCGI application by using [Tcl](https://www.tcl.tk/),